kanna-shirakawa/kubackup-server/README.md

 note: actually it misses a console management (ie: a web based one), all the setup and management must be done via ssh; the best way to manage it is using kusa integration

+note: this package uses 'mirror' command, from ku-file-utils package;
+if you want to avoid ku-file-utils dependendacy, a copy of 'mirror' script is the documentation directory